-If school is called off because of bad weather or for any other reason, it will be announced via WeatherThreat and the school notification system.
+If school is called off because of bad weather or for any other reason, it will be announced on KHGI (NTV), local radio stations, District Website & Social Media Pages, and AHPS messaging systems.

 Parents may decide to keep their children at home in inclement weather because of personal circumstances.
 Students absent because of severe weather when school is in session will be marked absent.
 Staff members should treat the absence like any other absence for legitimate causes provided parents properly notify the school of their decision.
 Parents may pick up their children in inclement weather (except in case of a tornado) at any time during the school day.
 Students will not normally be dismissed from school during severe weather on the basis of a telephone request.